exhuma/python-course-basic/python-advanced/slides/unittesting.rst

 Instead of assigning a function to ``side_effect``, you can assign a generator to it.

-* If used as generator expression: completely ignores any arguments passed to ``amethod``.
+* Completely ignores any arguments passed to ``amethod``.
+(Only works if you want to ignore the input arguments).
 * Each consecutive call, ``amethod`` returns the next value from the generator.
 * Stores the call details (f. ex.: ``amethod.mock_calls``)
-* If the method is called more often than there are values, a ``StopIteration`` may be raised.
+* If the method is called more often than there are values, a ``StopIteration`` is raised.

 .. nextslide::
     :increment: